jiaxwu/gommon/README.md

 Generic sync.Pool, fixed-length pool implemented using channel+select, and byte pool for []byte, leveled and bytes.Buffer.

 # pselect
-select with priorities, allowing execution of content from a specific channel first.
+Select with priorities, allowing execution of content from a specific channel first.

+# randoms
+Weighted random select.

 # slices
 Generic slice utilities.